Next Gen Barber (Integrated Barbering VCE VM)

 Through self-reflection, independent research, critical and creative thinking and collaborative action, students will extend their capacity to understand and connect with the world they live in, and build their potential to be resilient, capable citizens.

-Students must complete Units 1 and 2 to be eligible to attain the Vocational Major certificate
+Students must complete 2 units of Personal Development Skills to be eligible for their VCE Vocational Major certificate

 VCE: Unit 1, 2, 3 & 4 sequence available